chembu/angular/aio/content/guide/animations.md

 </div>

-Now we will add a new behavior: on initial page load, the button appears to fly onto the page from the left, entering in the `open` state.
+Now we will add a new behavior: on initial page load, the button appears to fly onto the page from the left:

  <code-example path="animations-guide/src/app/hero-list-enter-leave.component.ts" title="src/app/hero-list-enter-leave.component.ts" region="animationdef">
  </code-example>